Founders Agreements. Done right.

 • Fixed pricing, no surprises

-Plans from £99, £199 and £499 with the scope agreed up front.
+Our founders agreement services run on fixed plans from £129, £250 and £499 with the scope agreed up front.
 No hourly billing, no clock-watching on emails, you know the cost before we start, and there is a 30-day money-back guarantee if it is not right for you.

-You deal with one named, ACCA-qualified accountant who knows your company, not a rotating support queue.
-The same person who understands your cap table and tax position helps you get the founders agreement and supporting documents right.
+You deal with one named, qualified accountant who knows your company, not a rotating support queue.
+The same person who understands your cap table and tax position runs your co-founders agreement services and gets the founders agreement and supporting documents right.

 • Replies within 72 hours